Windows Media Player

-Windows Media Player comes pre-installed with the Windows operating system.
-The first version of the Windows Media Player came about in 1991, being compatible with Windows 3.0.
-At that time, it was called Media Player.
-Since Windows 98 SE, it has been included with every version of Windows since Windows 98 SE.
+The first version of the Windows Media Player came about in 1991; it was intended to be used with Windows 3.0.
+At that time, it was called Media Player and, since Windows 98 SE, it has been included with every version of Windows since Windows 98 SE.
 The current release, bundled with Windows 7, Windows 8, and Windows 10, is version 12.
 Since the release of version 7, support for burning and ripping audio CDs has been included as well.

 How do I open Windows Media Player?

-From the command line type a command similar to the example below to start the Windows Media Player from the command line.
-This command can also be placed in a batch file to start a media file from a batch file.
+If you enter something similar to the example text below into the command line, Windows Media Player open and start playing a song.
+This command can also be placed in a batch file to start a media file.

 start wmplayer "i:\mp3\example.mp3"

 When entering the path to the MP3 or other media file, make sure to specify the complete path.